A tourist guide to the best attractions in Mindelo, Sao Vicente including airport information, hotels and best restaurants

 Due to its most important citizen, Cesaria Evora, Mindelo reached worldwide fame for being the cradle of morna, the traditional Capeverdean music genre.
 Many singers from Sao Vicente popularized morna all over the world.

-For more insights in Mindelo’s cultural scene, check the Ultimate Cape Verde Travel Guide Book filled with cultural insights.
+For more insights into Mindelo’s cultural scene, check the Ultimate Cape Verde Travel Guide Book filled with cultural insights.

 2. Enjoy Mindelo’s Music Scene

 The city is full of music bars, art galleries, and creative ateliers (CapVertDesign+Artesanato, Art d’Cretcheu, Ponta d’Praia Gallery, etc.).
 Lampposts are packed with posters announcing cultural activities

 Almost every weekend, you can attend a concert by a major Capeverdean singer coming back to his home place in order to sing for his people.

 I truly enjoyed the mixture of a lively art scene and simple street life.
 At every corner, market women are selling fish, and caring containers with fresh herbs and sweets on their heads.
 Others sell their hand-made African dresses.